rstyczynski/CacheApp/README.md

 ## 3. Prepare arguments at Application servers

-In opposite to cache storge nodes, which are configiured by GAR archives, applictation nodes have to be informed about cache layout.
-It's achived by using regular JVM argument 'tangosol.coherence.cacheconfig' pointing to cache config file located in $DOMAN/lib/CacheConfig-1.0.0-SNAPSHOT.jar Cache config is a system wide configuration thus this setup sounds reasonable.
+In opposite to cache storage nodes, which are configured by GAR archives, application nodes have to be informed about cache layout.
+It's achieved by using regular JVM argument 'tangosol.coherence.cacheconfig' pointing to cache config file located in $DOMAN/lib/CacheConfig-1.0.0-SNAPSHOT.jar Cache config is a system wide configuration thus this setup sounds reasonable.
 Using this technique you may specify special cache config file for proxy nodes.

 ```bash